Brave vs Firefox (2026): Which Privacy Browser Is Better?

 - Fully open source (Gecko engine)

-- uBlock Origin support (not nerfed)
+- Full uBlock Origin Manifest V2 support

-- Mozilla non-profit model
+- Mozilla non-profit backing

 - Requires extensions for full privacy (uBlock Origin)